 As G. J. Koch, she writes the Alexander Outland series and she’s made the most of multiple personality disorder by writing under a variety of other pen names as well, including Anita Ensal, Jemma Chase, A. E. Stanton, and J. C. Koch.
 She has stories featured in a variety of excellent anthologies, available now and upcoming.

-Tim Griffin [Official Website] is an award-winning teacher, musician, and storyteller with four albums out and a fifth coming in the summer of 2016.
+Tim Griffin [Official Website] is an award-winning teacher, musician and storyteller with four albums out and a fifth coming real soon now.
 He runs the educational nonprofit GriffinEd, using music to teach science, math, history, and other subjects to grades K-8 for no charge.

 Tim Griffin was chosen by the Annenberg Foundation in 2013 as a member of their Alchemy academy for leaders of nonprofits showing exceptional promise.
 In 2014, they chose him again.
-He is also an artist in residence teaching songwriting to at-risk kids for several art and science organizations in Los Angeles county, and a semi-finalist in the 2016 Social Innovation Fast Pitch, a Shark-Tank-like competition for innovative nonprofits.
+He is also an artist in residence teaching songwriting to at-risk kids for several art and science organizations in Los Angeles county; and was a finalist in the 2016 Social Innovation Fast Pitch, a Shark-Tank-like competition for innovative nonprofits.
+He has performed to great hilarity and edification for the National Science Teachers’ Association, AAAS, Mensa, Interfilk, hundreds of schools and a bunch of sci-fi and filk conventions.
+He is terribly excited to share songs and stories with you at ConAlope!

-Tim’s music, along with lyrics, notes on classroom use, chords, etc. is all free at GriffinEd’s website.
-Tax deductible donations (PayPal etc) are always appreciated but never required.
+Tim’s music, along with lyrics, notes on classroom use, chords etc. is all free at the GriffinEd.org website.
+Tax deductible donations (PayPal etc.) are always appreciated but never required.

 Tim Griffin is kindly sponsored by the Phoenix Filk Circle.